carbon-language/carbon-lang/flang/docs/Extensions.md

   not the bounds of the implied DO loop.
 It is not advisable to use an object of the same name as the index variable in a bounds expression, but it will work, instead of being needlessly undefined.
+* If both the `COUNT=` and the `COUNT_MAX=` optional arguments are present on the same call to the intrinsic subroutine `SYSTEM_CLOCK`, we require that their types have the same integer kind, since the kind of these arguments is used to select the clock rate.
+  In common with some other compilers, the clock is in milliseconds for kinds <= 4 and nanoseconds otherwise where the target system supports these rates.

 ## Extensions, deletions, and legacy features supported by default